 Green represents ILS or LOC approach MON airports (140), and red represents VOR approach MON airports (50).
 There are 190 MON airports in the continental United States that provide either an ILS, LOC, or VOR approach within 100 nautical miles of an aircraft’s location, except for several rural areas in the Western United States where existing VOR coverage could not provide 100 nm.
 (Source)

 The FAA’s strategy for decommissionings has changed several times since 2013.
 The original goal was to remove approximately half the federal VORs in service by 2020 and thus have a network of approximately 480 VORs.
 Modifications to the strategy have reduced the overall number to be removed and lengthened the timespan for their elimination.
+Additional information on the decommissioning process can be found on our NAVAID decommissioning information page.

 The current plan is to remove 74 VORs between 2015 and 2020 and to remove an additional 234 by 2025 for a total decommissioning of 308 facilities (about 30 percent).
 Included in the list of VORs to be decommissioned are 12 VORs, 155 VOR/DMEs, and 141 VORTACs.
 The majority are located in the eastern and central regions of the United States.
 In the case of VOR/DMEs and VORTACs, the DME and TACAN portions of the units will be left in place to facilitate Area Navigation (RNAV) requirements.